cacophony-wj/LeS/README.md

 **Copy Game Folder Files**

-Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and copy d3d11.dll and d3dcompiler_46e.dll to your game folder.
+Download the latest ENB Series from [here](http://enbdev.com/download_mod_tesskyrimse.htm) and extract _only_ d3d11.dll and d3dcompiler_46e.dll from the _WrapperVersion_ folder to your game folder.
 This is the directory in which _SkyrimSE.exe_ is located.

-Copy all of the files from the _Licentia Directory/game folder files_ directory to your game folder.
+Copy all of the files located inside the _Licentia Directory/game folder files_ directory to your game folder.

+Please note, **do not copy the entire game folder files folder.** Only copy the files _inside_ that folder to _Steam/steamapps/common/Skyrim Special Edition_.
+There should be around 10 of them, as well as a folder entitled "enbseries".

 # Preparing the Game